Back to knowledge base

 If you use plus addressing for multiple services:

-Dating site: [email protected]
+Dating site: john+dating@gmail.com

-Job site: [email protected]
+Job site: john+jobs@gmail.com

-Forum: [email protected]
+Forum: john+forum@gmail.com

-All leaks reveal the same base email: [email protected].
+All leaks reveal the same base email: john@gmail.com.

 Attackers can correlate your activity across sites: